JetBrains/kotlin-multiplatform-dev-docs/topics/development/multiplatform-ktor-sqldelight.md

 is exported with the name specified in the `shared/build.gradle.kts` file (`baseName = "Shared"`), and imported using a regular `import` statement: `import Shared`.

+### Linking sqlite

+On iOS, the Xcode build tools need to "link" to the system sqlite library.
+There are two basic ways to do that.

-### Turn off static linking
+#### Turn off static linking

 The Kotlin Multiplatform wizard generates projects set up for static linking of iOS frameworks.
-To use the SQLDelight library, allow the iOS framework to link dynamically.
+The pros and cons of static vs dynamic linking are only important for production apps.
+To make linking simple for now, link your framework dynamically.

 To do that, open the `shared/build.gradle.kts` file and change the `isStatic` property of the `iosTarget.binaries.framework` block to `false`: